spurll/spellbook/examples/record.md

 * 3 ounces heart of lemur
 * 3 lots furrowed fruit of triffid
 * 2 measures dew of mandrake
-* prisine mind of sloth
+* pristine mind of sloth
 * 5 pecks stamen of moly

 ### Directions